lhr-solar/DataAcq-Sunlight/Docs/source/drivers.rst

     where it should go next.

 Usage
-    First the ``GPS_Init()`` must be called.
+    First the ``GPS_Init(GPSData_t *Data)`` must be called.
 It will initialize the peripheral to collect data using previous mesurements taken (so past location).
 It will also only tell us information about our location, not including what satellites it is using.
-Then the ``GPS_UpdateMeasurements()`` function is called to update all the data collected.
+The struct passed in to it will be used to collect the data.Then the ``GPS_UpdateMeasurements()`` function is called to update all the data collected in that struct.
-    This data is stored in the struct ``GPSData``.
-Neither of these function take or receive any data.

 Additional Considerations
     This units initialization should be changed if it turns out we are not receiving correct data.
 For example, right